aasensio/sicon/README.md

 for the extraction of physical information from observations.
 The application to two-dimensional fields of view often requires the parallelization of the inversion codes.
 Still, the time spent on the process is very large.
-DASI (standing for Deep learning Assisted Stokes Inversion) is a new inversion code based on the application of convolutional neural networks that can provide the thermodynamical and magnetic properties of two-dimensional maps instantaneously.
+SICON (standing for Stokes Inversion based on COnvolutional Neural networks) is a new inversion code based on the application of convolutional neural networks that can provide the thermodynamical and magnetic properties of two-dimensional maps instantaneously.